The Friends is a membership organization. We invite members of our community to join us to support and advocate for the Boca Raton Public Library.

 Library Work: I joined the Friends Board as Board Secretary in 2014, the year I obtained my Masters in Library Science.
-I am also content editor for the Florida page of INALJ.com, an online resource for jobs for information professionals, librarians, knowledge managers and those in related fields.
+As Board President since 2020, I started the Friends online bookstore and am spearheading incentives for Friends membership and business partnerships.

-Retired: I am still employed as a legal assistant for the Boyd, Richards law firm in Fort Lauderdale ( a sponsor of the BRPL annual summer reading program).
+Occupation: I am employed as a legal assistant for the Boyd, Richards law firm in Fort Lauderdale.

-Family: My husband, Steve, and I have two daughters and three grandchildren.
+Family: My husband, Steve, and I have two daughters and four grandchildren.
 Our eldest daughter and her family live in Charlotte, NC, and our other daughter lives in Philadelphia, PA.
 We spent a lot of weekend days in the library when our daughers were growing up in Boca.

 Activities: I play the piano and have been teaching myself the guitar.
 I also like to cook and enjoy trying new recipes for weeknight dinners.